intel/intel-extension-for-transformers/media/docs/programming_guidelines.md

 //Recommended that you use the helper function to caculate NDRange, it is convenient. cl::sycl::nd_range<3> get_nd_range(uint32_t matrix_m, uint32_t matrix_n);
 ```
-Now, the GPU kernel is starting from `parallel_for` with specific workgroups and subgroups.
+Now, the GPU kernel is starting from `parallel_for` with specific work-groups and sub-groups.

 ```c++
 cl::sycl::nd_range<3> NDRange = gemm_op_t::get_nd_range(matrix_m, matrix_n);